 The four tacos we tried were the following:

-Our other favorite was the “Shrimp a la perilla” that had great heat if you are a fan of spice.
+Our other favorite was the “Shrimp a la perilla,” which had great heat if you’re a fan of spice.

-In addition to indoor seating, there are a few tables outside surrounded by colorful bicycle wheels.
+In addition to indoor seating, a few tables outside are surrounded by colorful bicycle wheels.

 630 1st Ave N, Fargo, ND